Phil Hutinet- Publisher & Editor-in-Chief

 In the past five years, we have successfully dispelled these myths and changed the conversation by presenting a more plural, empirically-based narrative of DC’s rich visual arts culture, which, unlike most cities in the US, is one that is artist-driven rather than collector-driven.

 As we enter the next five years of coverage of the DC art world, we watch with uncertainty as DC continues to change rapidly, for better or for worse.
-Skyrocketing real estate values and unrestrained development threaten to eradicate much of the city’s native culture and permanently displacing local artists who reside within the city limits.
+Skyrocketing real estate values and unrestrained development threaten to eradicate much of the city’s native culture and permanently displace local artists who reside within the city limits.

 Event Publication Guidelines